jeff4444/LLM_Accelerator_For_FPGA/README.md

 The project follows a **bottom-up approach**:

-1. **Software Prototyping** - Re-implementing the LLM inference pipeline (Tokenizer → Embedding → Attention) in "barebones" Python to establish a Golden Model
+1. **✅ Software Prototyping** - Complete re-implementation of the LLM inference pipeline (Tokenizer → Embedding → Attention → Decode) in "barebones" Python to establish a Golden Model
-2. **RTL Design** - Translating these logical blocks into synthesizable Verilog/SystemVerilog
+2. **🚧 RTL Design** - Translating these logical blocks into synthesizable Verilog/SystemVerilog
-3. **FPGA Deployment** - Mapping the design to the AUP-ZU3 (Zynq UltraScale+) platform
+3. **⏳ FPGA Deployment** - Mapping the design to the AUP-ZU3 (Zynq UltraScale+) platform
-4. **System Integration** - Building an end-to-end demo with Keyboard Input and VGA/HDMI Output
+4. **⏳ System Integration** - Building an end-to-end demo with Keyboard Input and VGA/HDMI Output

 ---